As of Jan 31, the Federal Government entered a partial government shutdown. Click here for more info.

 WILL NATIONAL PARKS REMAIN OPEN?

-IT IS HURRICANE SEASON; WILL FEMA BE INTERRUPTED DURING A SHUTDOWN?
+WILL FEMA BE INTERRUPTED DURING A SHUTDOWN?

 Senator Warnock and his office remain focused on serving Georgians across the state and assisting with Federal agencies during this Federal government shutdown.
 Senator Warnock’s offices in Washington, D.C. and throughout Georgia will remain open and operational during the shutdown.